Ó£ÌÒÊÓÆµ

 Book Section

-; Kirilina, E. and Pulvermüller, F..
-2020. .
+• ; Kirilina, E. and Pulvermüller, F..
+2020.
+Perception-action circuits for word learning and semantic grounding: a neurocomputational model and neuroimaging study.
 In: Maria Raposo; Paulo Ribeiro; Susanna Sério; Antonino Staiano and Angelo Ciaramella, eds.
 Computational Intelligence Methods for Bioinformatics and Biostatistics: 15th International Meeting, CIBB 2018, Caparica, Portugal, September 6–8, 2018, Revised Selected Papers.
 Cham, Switzerland: Springer International Publishing.
 ISBN 9783030345846

 Article